 Over recent months we have begun, as a school, to integrate music technology into our curriculum through the use of Garageband.
 This app has allowed children to use a wide range of instruments and effects from around the world to create compositions.
-Examples of this have been when children created space-themed ringtones and when they produced covers of the Tudor song, Greensleeves.
+Examples of this have been when children created space-themed soundtracks and when they produced covers of the Tudor song, Greensleeves.

 Our school is now the proud owners of an electric and acoustic drum kit for our children to enjoy learning how to rock a beat.

-3) Wider opportunities – as our skills develop we would like our talents to be shared with our local community.
+3) Wider opportunities – as our musical skills develop we would like our talents to be shared with our local community.
 We will be performing at local concerts, churches, hospitals, school events and even at larger events such as: Young Voices.

 Music Lead/Kangaroos Teacher

 I am Mrs Watkins, Kangaroos' class teacher and I have the pleasure of being Music Lead at All Saints.
 I love to sing and I am proud to run the All Saints' choir.
 I think music is such an important part of the curriculum and I try to slip in different songs and pieces of music wherever I can.
 I also strongly believe in the calming effect classical music has on concentration and focus so you will often hear it in my classroom!
 If you have any questions about Music at All Saints, please do not hesitate to contact me via the school office.